crabIsNotAvailable/TVMovieApp/WebApp/README.md

 ## Installation

-Access the tvmovieapp folder in the terminal, and run:
+Access the WebApp folder in the terminal, and run:

 ```bash
 npm install